francolutzen/windows-learning-log/04-Performance/startup-optimization-based-on-user-needs.md

 ### Summary

-Disabling non-essential startup applications significantly reduces background activity, resulting in lower CPU and memory usage, as well as improved system stability.
+Disabling non-essential startup applications significantly reduced background activity, resulting in lower CPU and memory usage, as well as improved system stability.

 ## Conclusion

-This basic project demonstrate how simple startup configuration changes in Windows 10/11 can reduce background resource usages and improve system responsiveness during idle conditions.
+This basic project demonstrates how simple startup configuration changes in Windows 10/11 can reduce background resource usage and improve system responsiveness during idle conditions.
-The results show a clear difference between an overloaded startup environment and a minimal optimized configurations
+The results show a clear difference between an overloaded startup environment and a minimal optimized configuration